-1/ COWBOYS

-The 1860s to the 1890s was an era of cattle ranchers where young men from all over the world came for the cowboy way of life.
+1/ COWBOYS The 1860's to the 1890's was an era of cattle ranchers.
 The best ropers and riders were said to be the Okanagan Aboriginal cowboys.
-In 1863, Capt Charles F. Houghton received a war military grant of 1,450 acres, which formed the beginning of Coldstream Ranch.
+In 1863, Capt.
+Charles F. Houghton received a war military grant of 1, 450 acres which formed the beginning of Coldstream Ranch.
 When Capt.
-Houghton was elected to the House of Commons in 1871, he sold the ranch to brothers, Forbes and Charles Vernon.
-The Vernons expanded the ranch to an astounding 13,641 acres before selling it to Lord and Lady Aberdeen in 1891.
+Houghton was elected to the House of Commons in 1871, he sold the ranch to brothers.
+Forbes and Charles Vernon.
+The Vernons expanded the ranch to an astounding 13, 641 acres before selling it to Lord and Lady Aberdeen in 1891.

-2/ OKANAGAN INDIAN BAND

-The early 1800s was the first contact between the Okanagan Indian Band and European fur traders.
-Okanagan is the anglicized version of Suqnaqinx and translates as "takes to the head or mind".
-Included are the eagle and the wolf, along with the legendary Ogopogo (n'ha-a-itk in Salish).
-On the left is a well-known rodeo rider, Tommy Gregoire and the couple in front are the Chief of the Okanagan Indian Band from 1932-59, Pierre Louis, and his wife.
+2/OKANAGAN INDIAN BAND The early 1800's was the first On the far left side is Camp contact between the Okanagan Indian Band and European fur traders.
+Okanagan is the anglicized version of Suqnaqinx and translates as 'takes to the head or mind'.
+Included are the eagle and 140,000 soldiers for only 8km of the wolf, along with the legendary Ogopogo.
+On the left is a well-known rodeo rider, Tommy Gregoire and the couple in front are the Chief of the Okanagan Indian Band from 1932-59, Pierre Nosh represents all women who Louis, and his wife.